porterjamesj/website/content/blog/3-javascript-end-of-the-chain.md

 >    where **`Object`** is the standard builtin constructor with that name.

 Aha, so `Object` is the object constructor.
-It is a function that is implcitly invoked when a new object literal is created.
+It is a function that is implicitly invoked when a new object literal is created.
 The spec says something similar about `Function`.
 It is the function constructor, and is implcitly invoked when a new function is created.
 What else can we learn about these things?